Natural polynomials for Kerr quasi-normal modes: Natural Canonical Polynomials

+In \eqn{p38}, we recall that $\monm{k}$ are monomial moments defined by \eqn{p20}.
 On arrives at \eqnsa{p38a}{p38b} regardless of whether direct or \gs{} construction is used.
 Henceforth, we will make no distinction between the \ccHp{s} generated by direct or \gs{} construction.
 Regarding completeness, since the results of direct and \gs{} construction are equivalent, if the result of one construction is complete, then so is the other.
 The completeness of the \gs{} constructed polynomials is perhaps the most straightforward.
 Any sequence of \gs{} polynomials, if constructed from a complete set, will also be complete.
 The monomials are complete when all monomial moments are well-defined\footnote{See Sec.
 VI of \PaperOne{} for a detailed discussion.} according to \eqn{p20}~\cite{London:202XP1,adkins2012algebra,Axler:2015}.
 For example, in \PaperOne{}, it was found that the monomial moments are well-defined for all \qnm{} frequencies with non-zero real parts, which is the case for most \qnm{} frequencies of astrophysical relevance.
 Therefore, we expect that the \ccHp{s} will generally be complete in that setting.
-In practice, since the \cHp{s} are eigenfunctions to $\mcD{_\xi}$, it is useful to represent each $\ket{u_p}$ in terms of \cHp{s}, $\ket{y_{p'k'}}$.
+Since the \cHp{s} are eigenfunctions to $\mcD{_\xi}$, it can be useful to represent each $\ket{u_p}$ in terms of \cHp{s}, $\ket{y_{p'k'}}$.
 However, since the \cHp{s} are overcomplete, there is no unique representation. \bpar{Single and Multi-order representations} The overcompleteness of the \cHp{s} means that there are {multiple equivalent representations} of {any} integrable function in terms of the \cHp{s}, $\ket{y_{p'k}}$.
 Here, this fact is applied to the \ccHp{s}.
 Since each space of order $p$ \cHp{s} is a $p+1$ dimensional basis, the identity operator for all order $p$ polynomials, $\I_p$, may be written as it was in \eqn{cHpI},

 Having defined the \ccHp{s}, $\ket{u_p}$, two mathematically different but practically equivalent representations result from \eqn{p39}.
 The first is simply the ansatz used for direct construction, i.e. \eqn{p26},